leandrozanardo/diego-shawandpartners/README.md

-# Shawn and Partners CRM Test - Fullstack Developer
+# Shawn and Partners CRM - Leandro Zanardo Fullstack Developer Test

 Welcome to the Shawn and Partners CRM Fullstack Developer test project!